usatales.com

 Widow spiders are solitary and build irregular webs tangled with three-dimensional webs, and these spiders rest during the daytime in the web.

-Widow spiders will often hang themselves upside down nearby to the centre of the web, until and unless they detect an insect getting caught, then they will run over and just bite the insect by covering it in silk.
+Widow spiders will often hang themselves upside down near the centre of the web until and unless they detect an insect getting caught then they will run over and just bite the insect by covering it in silk.

 Widow spiders are generally scared and always try to escape from human beings if they feel frightened.
 These spiders often only bite, typically when a female widow spider protects eggs or mostly when they get squeezed.